dbca-wa/wastd/docs/data_curators.rst

 * Management Actions
 * Tag Observations

+Turtle Damage Observations also cater for tag scars and tags that were seen, but not identified (e.g. the animal had to leave before the operator could read the tag).

 Tag Observations support the following identifying tags or "things with an ID":

 * Flipper Tag